A Model Predictive Capture Point Control Framework for Robust Humanoid Balancing via Ankle, Hip, and Stepping Strategies: Results of Simulations and Experiments

 In this section, simulations were conducted to compare the robustness against disturbances between the proposed method and state-of-the-art QP-based CP controller \cite{jeong2019robust}.
 For the comparative simulations, the algorithm proposed by \cite{jeong2019robust} was implemented in our walking control framework (see Fig. \ref{figure/overallframe}).
-In the implemented algorithm, the QP-based CP controller replaced our CP--MPC and stepping controller, while all other controllers and planners, including the ZMP controller, CAM controller, and walking pattern generator described in Section \ref{Section/Overall Framework}, remained unchanged.
+In the implemented algorithm, the QP-based CP controller replaced our CP--MPC and stepping controller, while all other local controllers and trajectory planners described in Section \ref{Section/Overall Framework} remained unchanged.

-The reasons for selecting the QP-based method \cite{jeong2019robust} as a suitable comparison for our method are the followings.
-First, our method and the QP-based method are based on the same CP dynamics of the LIPFM and integrate ankle, hip, and stepping strategies that include step time optimization.
-Second, the QP-based method is considered state-of-the-art research in this field.
+The reasons for selecting the QP-based {CP controller} \cite{jeong2019robust} as a suitable comparison for our method are the following.
+First, our method and the QP-based {CP controller} are based on the same CP dynamics of the LIPFM and integrate ankle, hip, and stepping strategies that include step time optimization.
+Second, the QP-based {CP controller \cite{jeong2019robust}} is considered state-of-the-art research in this field.

-While the QP-based method only considers the robot's CP for the current step duration, our CP--MPC takes into account not only the current states but also the future constraints and future states of the robot.
-The QP formulation proposed by \cite{jeong2019robust} is defined as follows: